neonoia/CoursePlanner/README.md

 # CoursePlanner
-implementing dfs and bfs algorithm to sort college courses topologically
+implementing dfs and bfs algorithm to sort college courses topologically. visualized using QuickGraph and GraphSharp.